Lip Cancer

 Lip reconstruction

 After the surgeon has removed the cancerous tissue of the lip, he takes tissue samples from the healthy tissue margins.
 After the pathologist examines these tissue samples and reports them as clean, the surgeon goes to the lip repair phase.
 There are various surgical methods for lip reconstruction after the removal of lip tumors.
-The surgeon chooses the reconstruction method according to the area of cancer and how far it has spread to the lip.
+The surgeon chooses the reconstruction method according to the area of the cancer and how far it has spread to the lip.

 Normalization after surgery